1. Chef Winston’s Modern Japanese example menu:

 In the 9th century England, small inns on the travel route between London and Newmarket were known to serve dégustation-style meals that highlighted the best a restaurant had to offer.
 The reason behind serving smaller dishes was that they were lighter and more easily digestible for travellers than a large, heavy meal.
 Throughout the Middle Ages, it was popular for the elite to consume anywhere from 12-20 courses in a single meal.
 This was considered to be the height of sophistication and grandeur at the time, and a showcase of wealth and opulence.

-However, the closest thing to a dégustation as we know it today is the dishes served by great French chef George-Auguste Escoffier, who cooked for Europe’s nobility and had restaurants in both London and Paris Ritz Hotels.
+However, the closest thing to a dégustation as we know it today is the dishes served by great French executive chef George-Auguste Escoffier, who cooked for Europe’s nobility and had restaurants in both London and Paris Ritz Hotels.
 Escoffier’s job was to impress the wealthiest and most elite residents of Europe, and he did so by drowning them in great food.
 He would typically start serving his dégustations in the evening, pacing out the courses until diners left in the early hours of the morning.